 - a.
-Where France or France and the Community or the Agency indicate that it is necessary to specify in Subsidiary Arrangements how measures laid down in this Protocol are to be applied, France or France and the Community and the Agency shall agree on such Subsidiary Arrangements within ninety days of the entry into force of this Protocol or, where the indication of the need for such Subsidiary Arrangements is made after the entry into force of this Protocol, within ninety days of the date of such indication. - b.
+Where the Russian Federation or the Agency indicates that it is necessary to specify in Subsidiary Arrangements how measures laid down in this Protocol are to be applied, the Russian Federation and the Agency shall agree on such Subsidiary Arrangements within ninety days of the entry into force of this Protocol or, where the indication of the need for such Subsidiary Arrangements is made after the entry into force of this Protocol, within ninety days of the date of such indication. - b.
 Pending the entry into force of any necessary Subsidiary Arrangements, the Agency shall be entitled to apply the measures laid down in this Protocol.

-COMMUNICATIONS SYSTEMS
+COMMUNICATION SYSTEMS

 - a.
-France shall permit and protect free communications by the Agency for official purposes between Agency inspectors in France and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
-The Agency shall have, in consultation with France, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in France.
-At the request of France or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements. - b.
-Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which France regards as being of particular sensitivity.
+The Russian Federation shall permit and protect free communications by the Agency for official purposes between Agency inspectors in the Russian Federation and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
+The Agency shall have, in consultation with the Russian Federation, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunications, not in use in the Russian Federation.
+At the request of the Russian Federation or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements. - b.
+Communication and transmission of information as provided for in paragraph a. of this Article shall take due account of the need to protect proprietary or commercially sensitive information or design information which the Russian Federation regards as being of particular sensitivity.